markocherrie/Blog2_MC/content/home/about.md

 # Biography

-I love data, problem solving and presenting ideas to promote public well-being.
+I love working with all kinds of data, problem solving and presenting ideas to promote public well-being.
 In that capacity, I am currently working on several exciting projects at the Centre for Research on Environment, Society and Health <a href="https://cresh.org.uk/">(CRESH)</a>.
 On this site you'll find a record of my work and current interests which will be updated monthly.